christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

-# Deconstructing Theory of Mind in GPT Models
+# Deconstructing theory of mind in GPT models

 <br>